zhangbeibei-min/ProMetaGCN/README.md

 # Ciation
 Please cite our paper if ProMetaGCN is helpful.
 For more detailed research content, please refer to our paper.

-Zhang M, et al. ***Immune Status Assessment based on plasma proteomics with Meta Graph Convolutional Networks***.
+Zhang M, et al. ***Immune Status Assessment based on plasma proteomics with Meta Graph Convolutional Networks***.2025.